It is a challenging time for all of us at the moment. COVID-19 has changed how we work, live and relate to one another.

 With many of us working remotely, certain challenges can arise, from social isolation to financial anxiety, balancing family and home life to adapting and pivoting as a business in these times dubbed “the new normal.”

-At our recently held webinar with Graeme Cowan, leadership resilience expert, author and R U OK?
+At our webinar last year with Graeme Cowan, leadership resilience expert, author and R U OK?
 Director: “How to build resilient, caring and inspired teams,” 27% of respondents cited “loss of income” as one of the biggest challenges they are currently facing as a result of COVID-19, with “pivoting as a business” and “trying to balance work and home life” following a close second at 19%.

 So, how can you get through these times together as a business and come out on the other side stronger?
 Particularly with teams so dispersed?
 According to Graeme, it all starts with care – and there are three elements to this: